-The 85 year rule is a test to assess whether a member's benefits would be actuarially reduced, if retiring before their Normal Retirement Age.
-If a member's age and 'calendar length' Scheme membership (measured in whole years), when added together, equalled 85 or more, a member's benefits would NOT be actuarially reduced after the age of 60.
-If the rule was NOT satisfied or the employee is between 55 and 59, a full actuarial reduction was applied to a member's benefits.
+The 85-year rule is a test to assess whether a member's benefits would be reduced, if they retire before their NPA.
+If a member's age plus their Scheme membership (both measured in whole years), added up to 85 or more, their benefits were NOT reduced.
+If the rule was NOT satisfied, a full reduction was applied to a member's benefits.

-When was the '85 Year Rule' removed?
+When was the 85 Year Rule removed?

-On 1 October 2006, the 85 year rule was removed from the Regulations as it was found to be in breach of age discrimination laws.
-If you were an active member as at 30 September 2006, you will have been afforded protection to 31 March 2008, with additional protection awarded to certain members.
-If you joined the LGPS on or after 1 October 2006, the 85 Year Rule will have NO bearing on your circumstances.
+On 1 October 2006, the 85-year rule was removed from the Regulations.
+If you were an active member as at 30 September 2006, some or all of your membership will still be protected by the 85 Year Rule.
+If you were covered by the 85 Year Rule, it will continue to apply from 1 April 2014.
+However, if you joined the LGPS on or after 1 October 2006, the 85 Year Rule will NOT apply to your circumstances.